Rust-GCC/gccrs/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

-If it's not practical to move the unchecked conversion to the same unit in which the destination access type is declared (perhaps because the source type is not visible in that unit), the second possibiliy is for you to use pragma ``No_Strict_Aliasing`` for the type.
+If it's not practical to move the unchecked conversion to the same unit in which the destination access type is declared (perhaps because the source type is not visible in that unit), the second possibility is for you to use pragma ``No_Strict_Aliasing`` for the type.
 You must place this pragma in the same declarative part as the declaration of the access type: